hughbris/grav-plugin-pushy/README.md

 - [ ] Allow user selection of changes to commit/publish with checkboxes - possibly even an equivalent to `git add -p`
 - [ ] Show newly created files within new folders to be clearer - Git currently only shows folders and this could be confusing for new pages (is there a Git option for this??)
 - [ ] Remove folder prefixes from previews of changes if possible
+- [ ] Allow pull updates to sync with a branch on origin (..auth required)
-- [ ] Flex these items out into proper GH issues
+- [ ] Break these items out into proper GH issues